urbica/react-map-gl/docs/props.md

 The offset in pixels as a `PointLike` object to apply relative to the element's center.
 Negatives indicate left and up.

+## draggable

+Boolean indicating whether or not a marker is able to be dragged to a new position on the map.

+## onDragEnd

+Fired when the marker is finished being dragged

 ## extent